 Thailand set to deliver first batch of medical marijuana

-The Government Pharmaceutical Organization (GPO) will deliver 4,500 5ml bottles of cannabis oil to the Ministry of Public Health to be distributed to hospitals on Aug 7 for about 4,000 registered patients, said GPO executive managing director Withoon Danwiboon at a news conference.
+The Government Pharmaceutical Organization (GPO) will deliver 4,500 5ml bottles of cannabis oil to the Ministry of Public Health to be distributed to hospitals on Aug.
+7 for about 4,000 registered patients, GPO executive managing director, Withoon Danwiboon, told a news conference.

-READ: Promising or harmful?
-A debate ensues after Thailand legalises medical cannabis

 The remaining 5,500 bottles will be gradually distributed later.